 Check timetables at German Railways (Deutsche Bahn): Munich-Linderhof Schloß, Ettal.
 The bus stop closest to the palace is: Linderhof Schloß, Ettal.
 (Copy & Paste if necessary.)

-See Schloss Linderhof and Schloss Neuschwanstein on Tour Bus
+Visit Schloss Linderhof and Schloss Neuschwanstein on Bus Tours

 Day trips are available from Munich to Schloss Linderhof.
-It is possible to combine both Schloss Neuschwanstein and Schloss Linderhof on a single day trip when taking a bus tour – see Get Your Guide for excursions from Munich.
+It is possible to combine both Schloss Neuschwanstein and Schloss Linderhof on a single day trip when taking a bus tour.
 Visiting both castles on the same day is near impossible when using public transportation but easy on a tour or by own car.

 Schloss Linderhof Palace is a popular day-trip destination from Munich (München).
-However, many pleasant hotels are available in this lovely part of Bavaria.
+However, many pleasant hotels (see Tripadvisor on Oberammergau) are available in this lovely part of Bavaria.
 Further popular sights in the region include Schloss Neuschwanstein, Schloss Hohenschwangau, Ettal, Oberammergau, Füssen, Garmisch-Partenkirchen, and Zugspitze.

 King Ludwig’s most expensive palace, Schloss Herrenchiemsee Castle, is on the opposite side of Munich towards Salzburg and also worth the journey.